Vigamaor/UIB_Week_Planner/README.md

 The structure of the plans.json file, which is generated when you save a subject, is as follows.
 The subject code which contains all the different groups and lectures.
 Each group or lecture contains all the different weeks the group/lecture meets represented by their week number.
 Each week contains the different events/occurences of that group aka when the group has a session.

+The search function is simple and searches for all partial matches.
+If you want to search only in one of the column/subjects.
+Search like this: Subjectcode: group
+For example if you are looking for group 6 in INFO135 you search for this like so: INFO135: group 6